clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 We'll work outside-in, first defining our `Main` function at a high level, then implementing each behavior it needs.
 We need `Main` to do several things:

 1. Initialize the `AuthToken` module, which loads and stores our authentication token to/from local storage.
-2. Create the `SpacetimeDBClient` instance.
+2. Connect to the database.
-3. Register callbacks on any events we want to handle.
-These will print to standard output messages received from the database and updates about users' names and online statuses.
+3. Register a number of callbacks to run in response to various database events.
 4. Start our processing thread which connects to the SpacetimeDB module, updates the SpacetimeDB client and processes commands that come in from the input loop running in the main thread.
 5. Start the input loop, which reads commands from standard input and sends them to the processing thread.
 6. When the input loop exits, stop the processing thread and wait for it to exit.

+To `Program.cs`, add:

 ```csharp
 void Main()